matb33/jquery-vertical-stack/README.md

 In this example, I've set the minimum height of the body to 2000px so as to allow us to scroll down and see the stacking effect taking place, despite there being very little content.

-The selectors you specify in the `data-vstack` are the elements with which this particular element will "stack" against.
+The selectors you specify in the `data-vstack` attribute are the elements with which this particular element will "stack" against.
 The special case of `body` or an empty string means that this element will stack against the top of the viewport.

 So to summarize, when scrolling down, the first div (test1) will stack against the top, the second div (test2) will pass underneath test1 and eventually off-screen, and the last div (test3) will stack against test1.